-The University shall maintain a Model for University Facilities to assist in the evaluation of seismic risk.
-For each University Facility, the Responsible Official shall provide the Office of the President with all building data required for input to the Model (as outlined in the Facilities Manual).
+The Seismic Risk Model (Model) is a tool that assesses seismic risk of University Facilities.
+The University must maintain a Model to assist in the evaluation of seismic risk.
+For each University Facility, the Responsible Official must provide the Office of the President with all building data required for input to the Model (as outlined in the Facilities Manual).

-C. Ratings for University Facilities
+C. Seismic Performance Ratings for University Facilities

-Each Responsible Official shall engage one or more CSEs who shall examine University Facilities, any facility acquired (as described in Section III.G below) or subject to a Lease (as described in Section III.H below), and any newly constructed or renovated building.
-The CSE shall report on the adequacy of the resistance of such facilities to seismic forces, and provide an SPR, in accordance with the Table of Expected Seismic Performance ratings in the Facilities Manual, based on the criteria in the Facilities Manual.
-For newly constructed or renovated buildings, the EOR shall prepare a letter at the conclusion of the project identifying an SPR for each building; such SPR shall be presumptive based on the CBC or CEBC applicable when the project was submitted for permit review.
+Each Responsible Official must engage one or more CSEs to examine University Facilities, any facility acquired (as described in Section III.G below) or subject to a Lease (as described in Section III.H below), and any newly constructed or renovated building.
+The CSE must report on the adequacy of the resistance of such facilities to seismic forces, and assign a SPR, in accordance with the Facilities Manual, UC Seismic Program Guidelines, Table 1 - Expected Seismic Performance Ratings.
+Members of a campus appointed Seismic Review Committee may perform CSE tasks.
+Consultation with one or more CGEs is encouraged to better understand geotechnical considerations when evaluating University Facilities and assessing anticipated seismic performance.

+For newly constructed or renovated buildings, the EOR must prepare documentation at the conclusion of the project identifying an SPR for each building; such SPR must be presumptively based on the CBC or CEBC applicable when the project was submitted for permit review.

-The CSE shall prepare a report for each building that includes a written technical discussion of the basis for the facility's SPR (as defined in Facilities Manual) with preliminary recommendations for resolving any noted deficiencies.
-In cases where one or more reviewing CSE(s) finds that the expected seismic performance is consistent with a one-level higher or lower SPR than that selected by the CSE who makes the assessment, this alternative SPR may be assigned if and only if the original assessing CSE concurs.
+The CSE must prepare a report for each building evaluated, that includes a written technical discussion of the basis for the facility's SPR (as outlined in the Facilities Manual) with preliminary recommendations for resolving any noted seismic safety risks.